Earle Nelson: Early offenses; institutionalization

 During his institutionalization, Nelson managed to escape at least three times before staff eventually stopped trying to locate him.
 His frequent escapes earned him the nickname "Houdini" among the hospital's employees.
 Nelson was formally discharged from the Navy in absentia on May 17, 1919, and his file with the hospital was closed with a note indicating he had "improved."

 Nelson subsequently acquired a job working as a janitor at St. Mary's Hospital, using the pseudonym "Evan Louis Fuller."
 There, he met 60-year-old Mary Martin, an administrative worker.
 The two began to date, and were married in August 1919.
 Their marriage, however, was short-lived, as Nelson "made her life a living hell" with his jealous rages, bizarre sexual demands, religious delusions, and increasingly violent behavior, leading her to separate from him after cohabiting for only six months.
 Martin would later recall various bizarre behaviors she witnessed while living with Nelson, which included protracted disappearances from their home and unusual bathing practices that entailed him pouring glasses of water over his toes.

 On May 19, 1921, Nelson posed as a plumber to enter the residence at 1519 Pacific Avenue in San Francisco and attempted to molest 12-year-old resident Mary Summers in the basement.
-His attempt was thwarted when she screamed and attracted help from her elder brother.
+His attempt was thwarted when she screamed and attracted help from her nine-year-old brother.
 Nelson fled, but was captured hours later while riding a trolley.
 At a competency hearing, he was deemed dangerous and recommitted to Napa State Mental Hospital.
 He would escape again on two occasions before being discharged from the institution in 1925.